cartheur/aiventure-david/README.md

  ![no cables!](/media/on-battery.jpg "Staging for battery check")

-Here is it running (on battery) taking a picture of the programmer.
+Here is it running (on battery) taking a picture of m.e.

 ![m.e](/media/hallome-m.jpg "Who's that handsome monkey?")